silknow/converter/README.md

 Positional arguments (required):
 - `TYPE`.
 Type of source data: imatex, garin, joconde...etc.
 - `FOLDER`.
 Source folder to process.
 Also a single file is accepted.
 - `-g`, `--geonames`.
 Geonames username.
-You can create yours at http://www.geonames.org/login.
+You can create yours at <http://www.geonames.org/login>.
 Optional parameters:

 - `--log`.
 The log level, according to the [SLF4J nomenclature](https://www.slf4j.org/api/org/apache/commons/logging/Log.html).
 Default: `WARN`.
 - `-o`, `--output`.
 Output folder.
 Default: an `out` folder siblings to the input directory.
+- `--replace`.
+If set, the content of the output folder will be replaced.

 Examples: